 Data Science Research for Healthy Communities in the Digital Age

-The Data Science Program at WPI, Worcester, MA, sponsored by the National Science Foundation, offers a 10-week, all expenses paid Research Experience in Data Science for undergraduate student researchers.
-WPI Data Science program has successfully operated the REU site since 2016.
-This site offers students from geographically diverse institutions around the country access to vibrant scientific research projects and undergraduate mentorship.
-The students, working with WPI faculty and peer students, learn state-of-the-art data science techniques and technologies including machine learning, artificial intelligence. visualization and big data technologies, and apply them to research focused on solving societal challenges high societal impact in our communities.
-Research topics include digital health, sustainability, and mobility, all interlinked concerns of critical national importance.
-Students present the results of their research at an Open Poster Session during the final week of the program, and, where appropriate, at scholarly venues and conferences.
+The WPI Data Science program has successfully operated this REU site since 2016, offering students from geographically diverse institutions around the country access to vibrant scientific research projects and undergraduate mentorship.
+The students, working with WPI faculty and other students, learn about state-of-the-art data science techniques and technologies including machine learning, artificial intelligence, visualization, and big data technologies.
+They apply this information to research focused on solving societal challenges with high societal impact in our communities.
+Research topics include digital health, sustainability, and mobility, all of which are interlinked concerns of critical national importance.
+Students present the results of their research at an open poster session during the final week of the program, and, where appropriate, at scholarly venues and conferences.
 Students also take field trips to tech companies.

 Learn more: wpi.edu/+dsreu